 |Greenbelt Group Action | sitemap | log in|

 UNHAPPY WITH GREENBELT GROUP'S PERFORMANCE?
 PLEASE TAKE TIME TO SHARE YOUR VIEWS ON TRUSTPILOT...
-GREENBELT GROUP APPEARS TO BE LEAVING ITSELF POSITIVE REVIEWS, SO WORTH LOGGING IN FOR THE LAUGH ALONE!
+GREENBELT'S ROBO-REBUTALS ARE WORTH LOGGING IN FOR THE LAUGH ALONE!
+MY PERSONAL FAVOURITE IS WHEN THEY SARCASTICALLY THANK SOMEONE FOR LEAVING THEM ONE STAR - SHOWS THE MENTALITY OF THIS COMPANY AND THE PEOPLE WHO OWN/RUN IT.

 Newsflash...
 A TOTAL OF SIX ESTATES THAT WE KNOW OF IN SCOTLAND HAVE HAD THE LAND MAINTENANCE BURDENS IN THEIR TITLE DEEDS DECLARED INVALID BY REGISTERS OF SCOTLAND IN RECENT MONTHS, BASED ON THE OUTCOME OF THE TEST CASE...
 FOR A PERIOD OF MONTHS IN 2017, THE KEEPER OF THE REGISTERS OF SCOTLAND WAS ROUTINELY REMOVING MAINTENANCE BURDENS FROM TITLE DEEDS, THEN, AS FAR AS WE KNOW, GREENBELT GROUP THREATENED LEGAL ACTION AND THE KEEPER APPEARED TO CHANGE HER MIND...
 WATCH THIS SPACE...
 THE KEEPER, AN EXPERT IN THESE MATTERS, MUST HAVE THOUGHT SHE WAS IN THE RIGHT AT ONE POINT...
 WE SUSPECT SHE WAS AND THAT SHE'S MERELY LOST HER NERVE...